sugimotoyuji/freemarket_sample_67c/README.md

 - has_many :communicatiuons,dependent: :destroy
 - has_many :likes,dependent: :destroy
 - has_many :flags,dependent: :destroy
-- has_many :message_items,through::messages,source::item
+- has_many :message_items,through::messages,source::items
-- has_many :like_items,through::likes,source::item
+- has_many :like_items,through::likes,source::items
-- has_many :flag_items,through::flags,source::item
+- has_many :flag_items,through::flags,source::items
-- has_many :adress
+- has_many :addresses
 - has_many :todo_lists
 - belongs_to :rate
 - belongs_to :payment_information,dependent: :destroy